§ 1 Validity of the contractual conditions

-- In the absence of any other agreement, the respective price and conditions list of MEXS GmbH shall apply, which can be accessed via the homepage of MEXS GmbH.
+- In the absence of any other agreement, the respective list of prices and conditions of MEXS GmbH, which can be accessed via the MEXS GmbH homepage, shall apply.

 - Travel costs, expenses, accessories, shipping costs and telecommunication costs shall be additionally remunerated according to expenditure.
-Additional services requested by the customer (e.g. consulting and support during program installation) shall be invoiced according to the current price list of MEXS GmbH.
+Additional services requested by the customer (e.g. consulting and support during programme installation) shall be invoiced in accordance with the current price list of MEXS GmbH.
 However, a list price increase shall be limited to 3% per year.

-- The customer shall be obliged to have all delivery items of MEXS GmbH expertly inspected immediately upon delivery and upon making them available in accordance with the provisions of commercial law (§ 377 HGB [German Commercial Code]) and to notify MEXS GmbH of any detected defects in writing with a precise description of the defect.
+- The customer shall be obliged to have all delivery items of MEXS GmbH expertly inspected immediately upon delivery and upon making them available in accordance with the provisions of commercial law (§ 377 HGB) and to notify MEXS GmbH of any detected defects in writing with a precise description of the defect.
 The customer shall thoroughly test each module for usability in the specific situation.
-This also applies to programs which the purchaser receives within the scope of the warranty and a maintenance contract.
+This shall also apply to programmes which the customer receives within the scope of the warranty and a maintenance contract.

-- The Purchaser shall take reasonable precautions in the event that the program does not work properly in whole or in part (e.g. through data backup, fault diagnosis, regular testing of results, emergency planning).
-It is his responsibility to ensure the functionality of the working environment of the program.
+- The Purchaser shall take appropriate precautions in the event that the programme does not work properly in whole or in part (e.g. through data backup, fault diagnosis, regular testing of results, emergency planning).
+It is his responsibility to ensure the operability of the programme's working environment.

 - The software has the agreed quality and is suitable for the contractually presupposed use or, in the absence of an agreement, for normal use.
 It satisfies the criterion of practical suitability and has the quality customary for software of this type; however, it is not error-free.
-A functional impairment of the program resulting from hardware defects, environmental conditions, operating errors or the like is not a defect.
-An insignificant reduction in quality shall be disregarded.
+A functional impairment of the programme resulting from hardware defects, environmental conditions, operating errors or the like is not a defect.
+An insignificant reduction in quality shall not be taken into account.

-- In the event of material defects, MEXS GmbH shall first be entitled to subsequent performance.
+- In the event of material defects, MEXS GmbH shall initially be entitled to subsequent performance.
 Subsequent performance shall be effected at the discretion of MEXS GmbH by remedying the defect, by supplying software which does not have the defect or by MEXS GmbH pointing out possibilities of avoiding the effects of the defect.
-Due to a defect, at least three attempts at rectification shall be accepted.
-An equivalent new program version or the equivalent previous program version without the defect shall be accepted by the Purchaser if this is reasonable for him.
+At least three attempts to remedy a defect shall be accepted.
+An equivalent new programme version or the equivalent previous programme version without the defect shall be accepted by the ordering party if this is reasonable for him.

-- The customer shall support MEXS GmbH in the analysis of faults and the elimination of defects, in particular by describing problems that occur in concrete terms, informing MEXS GmbH comprehensively and granting MEXS GmbH the time and opportunity required for the elimination of defects.
-MEXS GmbH may choose to remedy the defect on site or at its business premises.
+- The customer shall support MEXS GmbH in analysing faults and rectifying defects, in particular by describing problems that occur in concrete terms, informing MEXS GmbH comprehensively and granting MEXS GmbH the time and opportunity required to rectify defects.
+MEXS GmbH may choose to rectify the defect on site or at its business premises.
 MEXS GmbH may also provide services by remote maintenance.
 The customer shall provide the necessary technical prerequisites at his own expense and grant MEXS GmbH electronic access to the software after prior notification.

-- The contracting parties agree on the following defect classes and response times:
+- The contractual partners agree on the following defect classes and response times:

 a) Defect class 1: Defects preventing operation: The defect prevents business operations at the Purchaser.
-There is no workaround: MEXS GmbH shall start rectifying the defect as soon as possible, at the latest within 12 hours of the defect being reported, and shall continue to do so with vigour until the defect has been rectified, also outside normal working hours if reasonable (09.00 to 17.00 on weekdays).
+There is no workaround: MEXS GmbH shall start rectifying the fault as soon as possible, at the latest within 12 hours of the fault report, and shall continue to do so with vigour until the fault has been rectified, as far as reasonable also outside normal working hours (09.00 hrs to 17.00 hrs on weekdays).

-b) Error class 2: Defects hindering operation: The error hinders the business operations of the customer considerably; however, the use of the software is possible with workarounds or with temporarily acceptable restrictions or difficulties: MEXS GmbH shall begin with the error removal on the day after next in case of an error message before 10 a.m., in case of a later error message at the beginning of the following working day and shall continue until the error has been removed within the usual working hours.
+b) Error class 2: Defects hindering operation: The error considerably hinders the business operations of the customer; however, the use of the software is possible with workarounds or with temporarily acceptable restrictions or difficulties: MEXS GmbH shall begin with the elimination of the error on the day after next in the event of an error message before 10 a.m., and at the beginning of the following working day in the event of a later error message and shall continue until the error has been eliminated within the usual working hours.
 MEXS GmbH may first show a workaround and eliminate the error later if this is reasonable for the customer.

-c) Error class 3: Other defects: MEXS GmbH shall begin to eliminate the error within one week or shall eliminate the error only with the next program version if this is reasonable for the customer.
+c) Error class 3: Other defects: MEXS GmbH shall start eliminating the error within one week or shall eliminate the error only with the next programme version if this is reasonable for the customer.

-- The period pursuant to para.
-4 shall commence with the defect report pursuant to § 8 para.
-1. 5 para.
-2, 3 shall apply to the calculation of the period.
-In the event of a difference of opinion as to the allocation of a defect to the classes pursuant to para.
-4, the customer may demand classification in a higher defect class.
-He shall reimburse MEXS GmbH for the additional expenditure if he cannot prove that his classification was correct.
+- The time limit according to para.
+4 shall commence with the defect report according to § 8 para.
+1. For the calculation of the time limit, § 5 para.
+2, 3 shall apply.
+In case of disagreement about the allocation of a defect to the classes according to para.
+4, the orderer may demand the allocation to a higher defect class.
+He shall reimburse MEXS GmbH for the additional expense if he cannot prove that his classification was correct.

-- MEXS GmbH may claim additional costs resulting from the fact that the software has been modified, used outside the specified environment or operated incorrectly.
-It may demand reimbursement of expenses if no defect is found and the customer had not raised the complaint without negligence.
-The burden of proof lies with the purchaser. § 254 BGB shall apply accordingly.
+- MEXS GmbH may demand additional costs arising from the fact that the software was modified, used outside the specified environment or operated incorrectly.
+It may demand reimbursement of expenses if no defect is found and the customer did not raise the complaint without negligence.
+The burden of proof lies with the orderer. § Section 254 BGB shall apply accordingly.